 - a.
 Natural resource buffers shall be delineated on recorded final subdivision plats or at the time of development of the property. - b.
 The City Council may reduce the width of natural resource buffers when it determines that the extent of the natural resource buffer yard will deprive the landowners of reasonable use of their property. - c.
 The width of the natural resource buffer shall be measured perpendicularly to the flow of the watercourse and horizontally from the edge of the watercourse banks.
-When no watercourse banks exist, the centerline of the watercourse shall be used.
+When no watercourse banks exist, the centerline of the watercourse shall be used. - d.
+Open space requirements for Conservation Development and Compact Development (Sec 2.5), and Planned Development (Sec.
+4.7) may receive an open space bonus if the site exceeds the minimum natural resource buffer requirement.
+The open space bonus shall be based on a slidingscale factor from 0.9 (10% greater than required buffer) to 0.5 (100% greater than required buffer).
+The open space credit factor shall be determined as follows: (Area of required natural resource buffer)/(Area of proposed natural resource buffer) = Credit Factor.
+See required buffer area in Section 2.5.2.A.2.
+This credit factor may be multiplied times the required open space area and may meet up to 50% of Conservation Development, Compact Development, and Planned Development open space requirements.
+This bonus does not apply to open space requirements in Section 9.2, Stormwater Management.

-2. Falls Watershed Protection Overlay District, Swift Creek Watershed Protection Overlay District and Conservation Management District Watercourse Buffers a.
+2. Falls Watershed Protection Overlay District, Swift Creek Watershed Protection Overlay District and Conservation Management District a.
 Primary Watercourse Natural Resource Buffers